amity203/ViewDapp/README.md

 ### 2. Clone the repo, cd into the directory, and install node modules.

 clone this repo- https://github.com/amity203/ViewDapp.git

-$ cd ViewDapp
+`cd ViewDapp`

 ### 3. Node Module install

-Run `npm install` to install npm packages required for the project.
+Run `$ npm install` to install npm packages required for the project.
 The npm packages will be stored in the `node-modules/` directory.

 ### 4. Open another terminal and run the Ganache blockchain (remember to set up your seed phase in Metamask).

-$ ganache-cli
+`ganache-cli`

 ### 5. Run the contract deployment command, as shown below:

-`$ truffle migrate — compile-all — reset — network ganache`
+Run `truffle migrate — compile-all — reset — network ganache` This step will deploy contracts and create ABI.

 ### 6. Truffle Test

-Run ` truffle test` to execute tests designed for smart contract.
+Run `truffle test` to execute tests designed for smart contract.
+This step will run all test cases designed for smart contract.

 ### 7. Build for Frondend